 Losing a point on a serve, with no actual effort made by the opposer, is termed 'giving away a free point'.
-Free points are similar to unforced errors in tennis rules and should be kept to a minimum.
+Free points are similar to unforced errors in the rules of tennis and should be kept to a minimum.

-In badminton expressions, 'front and back' is a doubles game player position whereby one partner is on front of the other and close to the middle line, as a rule.
+In badminton expressions, 'front and back' is a doubles game player position whereby one partner is in front of the other and close to the middle line, as a rule.

-A quirky badminton term which describes a racket grip rotated 90 degrees from the traditional hand position.
+It is a quirky badminton term defining a racket grip rotated 90 degrees from the traditional hand position.
 The head is parallel to the net in a frying pan grip with the front of the racket facing the net.

-A game is part of an uncompleted set and typically when one player or doubles team has amassed enough points to win a single contest but not necessarily the whole match.
+A game is part of an uncompleted set.
+Typically it occurs when one player or doubles team has amassed enough points to win a single contest - but not necessarily the whole match.

-Either the word 'game' or 'point' should be announced when serving for a game-winning point - out of courtesy.
-Game point refers to the situation where one player can win the game if he wins the current rally.
+Either the word 'game' or the word 'point' should be announced when serving for a game-winning point (out of courtesy).
+Game point refers to the situation where one player can win the game if they win the current rally.

 It is a 21-point series with a required two-point margin of victory.
 If a game goes past 21 points it ends when one team either goes up by two points or reaches 30.

-Graphite is actually an allotrope of pure carbon.
-Graphite is used in the construction of most modern badminton rackets because it is generally lightweight and strong.
+Graphite is in fact an allotrope of pure carbon.
+Manufacturers use graphite in the construction of most modern badminton rackets because it is generally lightweight and strong.

-The grip is a badminton term for the material covering the handle of racket and is used for better comfort and control.
+The grip is a badminton term for the material covering the handle of a racket.
+It is used to create better comfort and control.

-Gut fibers, gathered from intestinal parts of sheep and cows, and were used before it became acceptable to use synthetic strings.
+Gut fibers, gathered from intestinal parts of sheep and cows, were used before it became more acceptable to use synthetic strings.

-As the name may suggest a hairpin net shot resembles the shape of a hairpin.
+As the name may suggest, a hairpin net shot resembles the shape of a hairpin.
 It is made from below and very close to the net.
-The hairpin shot send the shuttle rising sharply near to the net and then drops abruptly downwards on the other side.
+The hairpin shot would send the shuttle rising sharply near to the net and then drops abruptly downwards on the other side.